-As a faith based institution, Grace College is positioned to offer firm standards in the application of moral and ethical practice to typical school concerns.
-Today’s schools are vibrant with interactions that demand an ethical and moral response.
-To best address these needs, the institution’s core values are integrated with the School of Education’s Conceptual Framework, “Teacher as Moral Practitioner.”
-Through a balance of classroom guidance in planning, instruction, management, and professionalism and applied learning in field experiences, P-12 classroom teaching, and community based service projects, our candidates graduate possessing the dispositions, knowledge, and skills needed to be effective in the field of education.
+As a faith-based institution, Grace College is positioned to offer firm standards in the application of moral and ethical practice to typical school concerns.
+Today’s schools vibrate with interactions that demand an ethical and moral response.
+To best address these needs, the institution’s core values are integrated with the School of Education’s conceptual framework, “Teacher as Moral Practitioner.”
+Through a balance of classroom guidance in planning, instruction, management, and professionalism and applied learning experiences, P-12 classroom teaching and community-based service projects, our candidates graduate possessing the disposition, knowledge and skills needed to be effective in the field of education.